What are the fluxes

 Fluxes based on KCl-NaCl mixture used as the coating, ie to protect the aluminum melt from oxidation.

 To remove aluminum from slag using more active fluxes, containing cryolite, or some other fluorides.
-See. also Aluminum melting: slag formation
+See also:. also Aluminum melting: slag formation

 Sodium chloride and potassium chloride in fluxes

 Solid fluxes are mostly a mixture of chlorides or fluorides with additives, that give them special properties.
 Most fluxes are based on a mixture of KCl and NaCl, which form a low-temperature eutectic (665 ° C).
 Another common ingredient of fluxes is NaF, which forms a ternary eutectic with KCl and NaCl m.p.
 607 ° C. Wherein aluminum melting temperature (technically pure) is about 655-660 ° C.

 Normal coating flux contains about 47,5 % NaCl, 47,5 % KCl and 5 % a fluoride salt.
 Low melting temperature increases fluidity of flux.